China Says Exports Rise For First Time In Seven Months - UrduPoint

 Overseas shipments edged up 0.5 percent on-year to $291 billion, the General Administration of Customs (GAC) said, marking their first increase since April.

-The figure was much better than the 0.3 percent contraction forecast by analysts in a Bloomberg poll.
+The figure was much better than analysts' forecasts and followed a 6.4 percent slump in October.

-However, imports slipped back into contraction, falling 0.6 percent to $224 billion, the GAC said.
+"The improvement in exports is broadly in line with market expectation," said Zhiwei Zhang, president and chief economist at Pinpoint Asset Management.

+But while exports were now seeing "sequential growth", he added that "it is unclear if (they) can contribute as a growth pillar into next year".

 Chinese exports -- long a key growth driver -- have largely been in decline since last October except for a short-lived rebound in March and April.